© Crown copyright 2020

 Employer-providers can only train their own staff, and therefore if they make an apprentice redundant that apprentice can no longer be trained by them.
 As training cannot take place, no further funding will be awarded.
 However, if an employer-provider is on the register of apprenticeship training providers as a main provider, they may be able to continue to be funded through 100% government co-investment for up to 12 weeks in line with the funding rules for main providers.

 To further support redundant apprentices, the Department for Work and Pensions (DWP) have advised that where an apprentice has been made redundant but is continuing their apprenticeship study, they can claim Universal Credit (UC) as long as they satisfy all eligibility criteria.
 In most cases this will include being 18 or over and undertaking work related activity – i.e. being available and looking for work and doing this alongside their study.

 Where study is work related this may be accepted as work preparation activity and other expectations reduced accordingly.

 This is normally not expected to be more than 16 hours a week, although more than 16 hours may be possible if they are still able to satisfy all their requirements to be available to look for work.
 In each case, claimants will need to discuss their particular circumstances with their coach.

 Claiming as an 18-year-old

-- they are in further education, are 21 or under and do not have parental support, for example you’re estranged from your parents and you’re not under local authority care
+- they are in further education, are 21 or under and do not have parental support, for example, they’re estranged from their parents and they’re not under local authority care.

 If a redundant apprentice does not meet the criteria above but is studying more than 12 hours a week, then they would not claim UC in their own right, but their parents would be able to claim the child element of UC (if eligible) and Child Benefit instead, up until (but not including) the 1st September following their 19th birthday.